 Post-conviction relief is a critical tool that can prevent noncitizens from experiencing the severe consequences of a conviction under Washington Law, such as removal (deportation) or denial of lawful immigration status or citizenship.

 In Padilla v.
 Kentucky, the US Supreme Court held that the Sixth Amendment’s right to effective assistance of counsel requires defense attorneys to provide their noncitizen clients with affirmative, accurate advice about the immigration consequences of accepting a plea (or going to trial).
 Failure to do so violates this constitutional right and entitles a noncitizen to petition for postconviction relief to eliminate a conviction that triggers immigration consequences such as deportation.
 The Washington Supreme Court held in State v.
 Sandoval that deportation meets the requirement to show prejudice; the In Re Tsai case held that the one-year time bar to petition for PCR does not apply to these petitions.

 Criminal defense attorneys and immigration attorneys must collaborate on every case to ensure that postconviction relief (PCR) will, in fact, work under immigration law, and to effectively navigate postconviction proceedings under Washington law.
 These resources are intended to provide an overview of legal requirements and the PCR process.

-If you would like WDA’s immigration project to consider providing an expert declaration in your PCR case, please contact Sarah Hudson, Immigration Project Resource Attorney at email@example.com.
+- Expert declarations for your PCR Case.
+Please contact Sarah Hudson, Immigration Project Resource Attorney at email@example.com.

 CAUTION: To be given full faith and credit (to be effective) under immigration law, two key factors are needed: